The First Credible Theory of Cognitive Neuroscience?

 We need a new paradigm of the human brain, as a brain which starts out physiologically and functionally identical to that of the chimpanzee,

 but is transformed into what we have been calling the ‘mind,’ by virtue of our faculties of metacognition, imagination, conviction and commitment, as well as by the thousands of our Self-adopted Loves and Beliefs and their concomitant Desires and Fears which constitute our unique Love/Belief Systems and provide most of the ‘significant’ stimuli to our Reticular Formations

 We must also suspect that the thalamus is the avidly sought locus of consciousness, certainly the locus of the Command and Control Center of the brain; and RAS the de facto Manager of the brain.
 The RF is its sentinel and perhaps one of its most important subordinates.
-The inaptly named Reticular Activating System should now be considered the brain’s Command and Control System; and must be seen to exercise its influence throughout the entire brain and body.
+The inaptly named Reticular Activating System should now be considered the brain’s Command and Control System; and must be seen to exercise its influences throughout the entire brain and body.

 All other elements of the brain then represent the subsystems or ‘tools’ of the RAS.
 Their functions―constantly contributing new sensory input and feedback to the RAS iterations, recovering memories, fleshing out the details of percepts, generating emotions, responses, etc.―are only enacted when generated by RAS/RF iterations, or purposes enacted from thalamic consciousness through the RAS, but originating in the Will.

 Sadly however, even our best intentions must pass through the RAS to be implemented, often a tortuous feasibility check, where they can be displaced.
 They just don’t get done.